 The Art of Deception

-For the Media as a Weapon is dedicated to the last special issue of Limes.
+For the Media as a Weapon is dedicated to the latest special issue of Limes.
 And there are various interesting thoughts on the matter, also in relation to the current geo-media theaters.
-Common is the emphasis on the excessive power exercised today by the storytelling, an ancient art and in the past has been an important instrument of shared values - as he explains a great book out a few years ago - but that has become the present day in a terrible weapon of persuasion in the hands of the gurus of marketing, management and communication of political and military, by which to shape the opinions not only of consumers but also of citizens.
-Now - it is a given in the sight of all - do not sell neither the facts nor ideas but "stories".
+Common is the emphasis on the excessive power exercised today by the storytelling, an ancient art and in the past has been an important instrument of shared values - as he explains a great book out a few years ago - but that has become the present day in a terrible weapon of persuasion in the hands of the gurus of marketing, management and communication of the political and military, by which to shape the opinions not only of consumers but also of the citizens.
+Now - it is a given under the eyes of all - do not sell nor the facts nor ideas but the "stories".
 And the stories are so well scripted, so exciting, that it is hard not to believe it.
-Thus falling into the deception.
+Thus falling into deception.

-Storytelling dazzle defenseless citizens and journalists themselves. even the best.
-Matter of laziness, often, or carelessness, hurry, connivance or lack of competence.
+The storytelling dazzle defenseless citizens and journalists themselves. even the best.
+Matter of laziness, often, or carelessness, haste, connivance or lack of competence.
 The fact is that the charm of the "good stories" - especially those packed in accordance with established archetypes, such as good and evil - is hard to resist, even when it is suspected that they can not be true.
-On closer reflection, the Arab Springs erupted in recent years have been told by the mainstream media as a "process" - it was just that it was, since it is a historical phenomenon - but as a sequence of "stories", selected with the intent to touch the hearts of most who speak to the minds, and at the risk of forcing the facts and their interpretation.
-To tell stories, moreover, are the protagonists in the first place, namely the governments concerned and their protestors, as has been shown before in Libya and then Syria.
+On closer reflection, the Arab Springs erupted in recent years have been told by the mainstream media not as a "process" - as was proper, since it is a historical phenomenon - but as a sequence of "stories", selected with the intent to touch the hearts of most who speak to the minds, and at the risk of forcing the facts and their interpretation.
+To tell stories, moreover, are the protagonists in the first place, the governments in question and that their protestors, as has been shown before in Libya and then Syria.
 And extricate themselves in the sea of misinformation is not easy, even for the most seasoned professionals.

 For the same reason it is not easy to understand what is happening in Afghanistan.
-As he explains in this issue of Federico Petroni Limes President Barack Obama is in fact able to exclude from the market of the news this costly and unpopular war, which he himself helped to "inflate", both in terms of troops budget.
-All thanks to a "narrative" ad hoc, so charming and well-articulated that the media maistream have not actually ever challenged, ie not ever try to question the validity of his thesis.
-This result has also contributed to the increasingly common practice of embedded journalism, which - as I have tried to argue , too , based on my experience - lose autonomy and "tends to develop a point of view sympathetic and close to that of the troops.
-"The result is only apparently paradoxical, is that Barack Obama has failed within two years to ensure that his constituents, his audience, had little interest in knowing how he was going to end the conflict in Afghanistan.
-Brought home this goal then changed narrative, focusing today to bring back "home" to his boys.
+As he explains Federico Petroni in this issue of Limes President Barack Obama is in fact able to exclude from the market of the news this costly and unpopular war, which he himself helped to "inflate", both in terms of troops and budget.
+All thanks to a "narrative" ad hoc, so charming and well-articulated that the media maistream have not actually ever challenged, no words ever try to question the validity of his thesis.
+This result has also contributed to the increasingly common practice of embedded journalism, which - as I have tried to argue , too , based on my experience - lose autonomy and "tends to develop a point of view close to that of the sympathetic and troops.
+"The result is only apparently paradoxical, is that Barack Obama has succeeded in the course of two years to ensure that his constituents, his audience, had little interest in knowing how he was going to end the conflict in Afghanistan.
+Brought home this objective then changed the narrative, focusing today to bring back "home" to his boys.
 And on this tip to be re-elected.